 The Planning Act 2016 (the 'Planning Act') is the statutory instrument for the State of Queensland under which, amongst other matters, Development Applications are assessed by Local Governments.
 The Planning Act is supported by the Planning Regulation 2017 (the 'Planning Regulation').
 The following sections of this report discuss the parts of the Planning Act and Planning Regulation applicable to the assessment of a development application.

 4.1.1 Approval and Development

-Pursuant to Sections 49, 50 and 51 of the Planning Act, the Development Application seeks a Development Permit for Material Change of Use (Dual Occupancy) and Reconfiguration of a Lot (1 Lot into 2 Lots).
+Pursuant to Sections 49, 50 and 51 of the Planning Act, the Development Application seeks a Development Permit for Material Change of Use (Dual Occupancy).

 4.1.2 Application

 The proposed development is: